-CSX expects to conduct construction-related work on Saturday, June 17, between 7 a.m. and 7 p.m. at locations throughout the Virginia Avenue Tunnel project area.
-Work on Saturday may include backfilling of existing excavation areas, excavation and installation of bracing, and concrete construction activities.
-CSX does not expect the work to be disruptive, and will implement mitigation measures to reduce the impact this work may have on neighbors.
+CSX expects to conduct construction-related work on Saturday, October 27th, between 7 a.m. and 7 p.m. at locations throughout the Virginia Avenue Tunnel project area.
+Activities on Saturday may include street restoration work.
+There may be disruptions in work due to inclement weather and small groups of workers may be present and on the site throughout the weekend to monitor essential equipment.
+CSX will implement mitigation measures to minimize any potential impact this work may have on neighbors.

 The reconstruction and final paving of the 6th St. off-ramp has been completed and is fully operational.

 CSX is continuing the final paving process of the 8th St. intersection.
 Reduced lanes remain with flaggers on-site throughout the duration of this work.

 With the Virginia Avenue Tunnel project coming to a close, the VAT Community Office is also officially closing this week.
 If there are any further inquiries or comments on the pending completion of the project or the Community Office, the team asks that you submit inquiries to our online comment page and we’ll respond appropriately.

 Starting on the evening of Monday, October 22nd, the 6th street off-ramp will be closed at night while CSX performs reconstruction and final paving.
 We project that the work will be complete and the ramp reopened in time for rush hour traffic Thursday morning.
 CSX will implement mitigation measures to minimize any potential disturbances this work may have on neighbors.

 As early as later in the week of October 22nd, CSX will be completing the final paving of the 8th St. intersection.
 At this time there will be reduced lanes with flaggers on-site throughout the duration of this work.